How To Immediately Establish California Residency To Avoid Paying Tuition in Your Second Year

 - UCLA Registrar’s Office Resident Requirements

-- The Linguistic Department’s Graduate Student Affairs Officer
+- The Linguistic Department’s Student Affairs Officers (SAO)

-Please feel very free to consult the SAO on your progress in becoming a California resident; the SAO in turn can refer you to experts for the most tricky issues.
+Please feel very free to consult your SAO on your progress in becoming a California resident.
+Your SAO in turn can refer you to experts for the most tricky issues.

 Leaves of absence